philsturgeon/phil.tech/source/2020-02-22-remote-working-climate.markdown

 * Ferry car passenger: 0.13kg CO2e per passenger km
 * Flights, domestic: 0.3kg CO2e per passenger km

-> Every journey is different, but ferry about ten times less polluting [than flying], if travelling by bike. — **Source**: [@FlightFree2020 on Twitter](https://twitter.com/FlightFree2020/status/1213165841753214977)
+> Every journey is different, but ferry about ten times less polluting [than flying], if travelling by bike. — **Source**: [@FlightFree2020](https://twitter.com/FlightFree2020/status/1213165841753214977)

 Getting a days work done while you float over the sea, and you can walk around as much as you like without raising suspicions of an air marshal.
 If you gotta go somewhere and the train won't handle the wet bits, then taking a ferry is a reasonable choice, and with decent Internet you don't need to take a vacation day for the voyage.

 ## Finding Remote Jobs

 In your next 1:1 why not raise the question of remote working.
-Explain that you're terrified the world is on track for a 5°C warmup which is drastically worse than all scientists had ever thought possible, resulting in billions of premature deaths, and that letting you work from your couch seems like an easy win to everyones benefit.
+Explain that you're terrified the world is on track for a 5°C warmup which is drastically worse than the most nilist scientists thought probable, resulting in millions of heat-deaths and worse, and that letting you work from your couch seems like an easy win to everyones benefit.

 Starting off a few days a week is a great way to slide into remote working, and if things go well more people on more teams could start working from home more often.
 Maybe the company can downsize their offices, or at least hold off on that expansion they've been dreading.